TIRADS Calculator & Report Generator

 Scoring Breakdown: Key Sonographic Features

-The total score determines the TIRADS category:
+The total score determines the TIRADS ™ category:

-• TR1 (0 points): Benign – No further action typically required.
+• TR1 (0 points): Benign – No follow-up required.

 CategoryTotal PointsRisk Level